Is your toddler waking up too early all of a sudden? Discover how to help your child wake up later in the morning.

-Then, be firm about not getting out of bed, despite his tantrums and screams.
+Then, be firm about not getting out of bed, despite his bedtime tantrums.
 Supply him with books and toys to keep him occupied, then close the door behind you.
-Repeat these behaviors day after day and he’ll learn to put himself back to sleep or entertain himself until the official wake-up time.
+Repeat these behaviors morning after morning and he’ll learn to put himself back to sleep or entertain himself until wake-up time.

 2. Use a toddler alarm clock

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Telling toddlers “It’s not time to wake up yet” isn’t exactly fair when most of them can’t, well… tell time.
 When is it one hour?
 What’s seven o’clock supposed to look like?
 And what cues can they rely on to safely say it’s okay to get out of bed?

 Rather than relying on hands of a typical clock or even the numbers of a digital one, toddler alarm clocks send cues young kids can understand.
 From changing colors to making sounds, your toddler will know that it’s time to stay in bed until he sees the cues.

 You’d think that having slept fewer hours would mean your toddler would at least sleep in.
 After three kids, I can tell you that kids hardly sleep in, even if they were up plenty of hours the night before.

 Instead, try the opposite: put him down for an earlier bedtime.

 For many, this isn’t an easy choice.
 Work and family schedules don’t always make it easy to put kids down at early hours, sometimes as early as 7pm or even 6:30pm.
 But if you’re willing to try just about anything, an earlier bedtime may be the trick.